James L. Brooks: Film

 In 1978, Brooks began work on feature films.
 His first project was the 1979 film Starting Over which he wrote and co-produced with Alan J. Pakula.
 He adapted the screenplay from a novel by Dan Wakefield into a film The Washington Post called "a good-humored, heartening update of traditional romantic comedy" unlike the "drab" novel.
-The film received Oscar nominations for lead actress Jill Clayburgh and Candice Bergen, the supporting actress.
+The film received Oscar nominations for lead actress Jill Clayburgh and Candice Bergen for her supporting role.

 Brooks' next project came in 1983, when he wrote, produced and directed Terms of Endearment, adapting the screenplay from Larry McMurtry's novel of the same name.
-It took Brooks four years to convince a studio to finance the film, which cost $8.5 million.
-Brooks won the Academy Awards for Best Picture, Director and Adapted Screenplay, while the supporting actor he cast, Jack Nicholson, won Best Supporting Actor.
+It took Brooks four years to convince a studio to finance the film, which cost $8.5 million (equivalent to $28 million in 2026).
+Brooks won the Academy Awards for Best Picture, Director and Adapted Screenplay, while actors Shirley MacLaine and Jack Nicholson won Best Actress and Best Supporting Actor, respectively.

 Brooks was fearful of the attention Oscar success would bring as he would be "deprived of a low profile", finding it "hard to work with the spotlight shining in your eyes."
 He added: "There's a danger of being seduced into being self-conscious, of being aware of your 'career'.
 That can be lethal."
 He also grew more concerned of the "threatening" corporate influence into the film industry at the expense of "the idea of the creative spirit".
 He channeled this ambivalence into Broadcast News.
 As a romantic comedy, Brooks felt he could say "something new...with that form", adding, "One of the things you're supposed to do every once in a while as a filmmaker is capture time and place.
 I was just glad there was some way to do it in a comedy."
 He cast William Hurt, Holly Hunter and Albert Brooks (no relation) in the three main roles.